typelevel/typelevel.github.com/posts/2018-05-09-tagless-final-streaming.md

 ### Final thoughts

-I think we got quite far with all these abstractions, giving us the change to write clean and elegant code in a pure functional programming style, but there's more.
+I think we got quite far with all these abstractions, giving us the chance to write clean and elegant code in a pure functional programming style, and there's even more!
 Other topics worth mentioning that might require a blog post on their own are:

 - Dependency Injection
   + Tagless Final + implicits (MTL style) enables DI in an elegant way.
 - Algebras Composition
   + It is very common to have multiple algebras with a different `F[_]` implementation.
-In some cases, `FunctionK` can be the solution.
+In some cases, `FunctionK` (a.k.a. natural transformation) can be the solution.

 What do you think about it?
 Have you come across a similar design problem?
 I'd love to hear your thoughts!